rocketlaunchr/dbq/README.md

 ### MySQL cancelation

-In order to properly cancel a MySQL query, you need to use the [mysql-go](https://github.com/rocketlaunchr/mysql-go) package. `dbq` plays nicely with it.
+To properly cancel a MySQL query, you need to use the [mysql-go](https://github.com/rocketlaunchr/mysql-go) package. `dbq` plays nicely with it.

 ```go
 import (